Digital Michelangelo Project: 3D scanning

-The project's primary scanner was a laser triangulation rangefinder mounted on a motorized gantry, custom-built by Cyberware Inc. The scanner used a laser sheet to project onto an object, capturing its shape through triangulation.
+The project's primary scanner was laser triangulation rangefinder mounted on a motorized gantry, custom-built by Cyberware Inc. The scanner used a laser sheet to project onto an object, capturing its shape through triangulation.
 Multiple scans were taken from various angles and combined into a single, detailed 3D mesh.
 The resolution achieved was fine enough to capture even Michelangelo's chisel marks, with triangles approximately 0.25 mm on each side.

 In addition to shape data, color data was captured using a spotlight and a secondary camera, enabling the creation of textured 3D models.

 Data processing

 The project developed a software suite for processing the scanned data.